Main page Site news

 corrective waves in practice

-From practical advice, we know that we should expect a pullback around the end of wave 4.
-On the chart, the price is very far from this level.
-We look at the correctional waves ABC - they move in the same horizontal range - a sideways price movement is formed.
-The only question is where the price will go after the sideways trend:
+From the practical tips for Elliott Waves, we know that pullbacks typically occur around the end of wave 4.
+However, in this case, the price is still far from this level.
+The ABC corrective waves are moving within a horizontal range, creating a sideways price movement.
+The main question is where the price will go once this sideways trend ends.

 outset